Kid-Requested Healthy Apple Muffins

-Toddlers, kids and adults will all love these cozy apple muffins.
-I love to pair these muffins along with a side of Greek yogurt and fresh fruit for breakfast as they do with a schmear of peanut butter for a lovely pick-me-up afternoon snack.
+Toddlers, kids, and adults alike love these fluffy apple muffins.
+I like serving them with Greek yogurt and fresh fruit for breakfast, or with a smear of peanut butter and a cup of coffee (for me, not the kids;) for the perfect mid-afternoon snack.

 Apple Muffin Video